 Use the following tips to break this trend, according to Pruiett:

 1. Encourage confidence.
 Studies show women lack confidence to invest.
 Learn what you can and don’t take anyone else’s word for it.
 Investigate the possibilities and the real-world profits investors in real estate are seeing.
+Learn about commercial real estate and investment and try to observe how other real estate professionals act.

 2. Network to find the best deals.
 Local investment clubs, Rotary clubs, chamber of commerce events, economic development councils, local Realtor agencies and more can assist in finding a good investment opportunity.